pastelrbx/PASTEL_PORTER_LEGAL/TOS.md

 ## 2. Description of the Service
 The Bot provides functionalities such as:
 - Processing `.zip` or `.mcpack` files to create or modify texture packs.
-- Logging user actions for moderation and security.
+- Logging user actions for moderation and security. (see [Privacy Policy](PRIVACY_POLICY.md))
-- Uploading content to Roblox on behalf of users, when enabled.
+- Uploading content to Roblox on behalf of users.

 ---

 ## 3. User Conduct

 1. **Compliance with Laws and Discord Policies**
-   You agree to comply with all applicable laws, [Discord’s Terms of Service](https://discord.com/terms), and these Terms when using the Bot.
+   You agree to comply with all applicable laws, [Discord’s Terms of Service](https://discord.com/terms), [Roblox’s Terms of Use](https://en.help.roblox.com/hc/en-us/articles/115004647846-Roblox-Terms-of-Use), and these Terms when using the Bot.

 2. **Prohibited Content and Activities**
    You must not use the Bot to create, share, or distribute: